 2. WESTERN EUROPE

-- Austria (10 days): Austria will beckon twice – once to explore the Cafe culture of Vienna and next time to explore the adventure and cultural sights of Tyrol, Salzburg and Vienna regions.
+Although Austria is not really a budget destination to explore in Europe a little bit of splurge is okay at times.
+This beautiful country will beckon twice – once to explore the Cafe culture of Vienna and next time to explore the adventure and cultural sights of Tyrol, Salzburg and Vienna regions.

-- France (7 days): I’ll take a detour from Paris to visit the charming cities and vibrant villages of Northern France to understand why Hauts-de-France region is known as “France’s best-kept secret”.
+French Riviera and Paris might not fall under my plan of doing budget travel in Europe but I have a solution for that too – I’ll take a detour from Paris to visit the charming cities and vibrant villages of Northern France to understand why the Hauts-de-France region is known as “France’s best-kept secret”.

 3. SOUTHERN EUROPE

-- Serbia (9 days): Being a die-hard fan of Novak Djokovic, Serbia has been high on my list for long.
-Besides visiting my idol’s hometown (that has been bombed 36 times), I’ll be visiting the Eastern and Western side of Serbia renowned for archaeological, natural and cultural treasures.
+Being a die-hard fan of Novak Djokovic, Serbia has been high on my list for a long.
+Besides visiting my idol’s hometown (which has been bombed 36 times), I’ll be visiting the Eastern and Western sides of Serbia renowned for archaeological, natural and cultural treasures.